Date(s) & Time(s)::

 Phone: (260) 420-3266

-The Downtown Improvement District recently announced the start of a new events contest which invites businesses, organizations, and individuals to submit their best ideas for new events in February, March, or April 2016 for a chance to receive significant production support.
-Now, the Downtown Improvement District is pleased to announce that $10,000 in funding has been allocated to the contest.
-A winning event can be awarded up to $5,000 in funding, as well as significant support in the form of event mentoring.
-“The intent of this new contest is to encourage year-round usage and engagement Downtown by offering an incentive for event production during classically less active months,” said Downtown Improvement District President Bill Brown.
-“Through strategic support we hope to empower our community and create fun new opportunities with an emphasis on outside-of-the-box events that will contribute to the vibrancy of Downtown Fort Wayne.”
+Due to the success of last year’s events Weather the Fort and Art Crawl, The Downtown Improvement District is bringing back a contest which invites businesses, organizations, and individuals to submit their best ideas for events in February, March, or April 2017 for a chance to receive production support.
+Downtown Improvement District is pleased to announce that $10,000 has been allocated to the contest.
+Winning events will be awarded funding, as well an event consultation session.
+“The intent of this contest is to encourage year-round usage and engagement Downtown by offering an incentive for event production during classically less active months,” said Downtown Improvement District President Bill Brown.
+“Through strategic support we hope to help others create attractive public opportunities with an emphasis on new events that will continue to advance the vibrancy of Downtown Fort Wayne.”

 Contest rules are as follows: